the day to acknowledge that Father Knows Best.

 “Who is this that questions My wisdom with such ignorant words?”
 Job 38:2 NLT

 Some of us are old enough to remember an old television show called “Father Knows Best.”
-While the head of that TV family might not have always known what was best for all concerned, the Father of us all certainly does!
+While the head of that TV family may not have really always known what was best for all concerned, the Father of us all certainly does!

-These situations are more likely to be encountered in those of us who have only recently come to the Lord or who have lived lives outside the teachings of our youth for many years.
+These situations are more likely to be encountered in those of us who have only recently come to the Lord or who have lived lives outside the teachings of our youth for many years, but they can apply to anyone.
 The saying “Old Habits Die Hard” is very true for many of us, and in our struggle to maintain a tenuous grip on some of our “old habits”, we might make the mistake of trying to justify what we are doing or fool ourselves that what we are doing is alright with God because we are such good people in all other respects.

 That is not a position we should want to put ourselves in, for as Job found out, there is absolutely no way that we can prove to the One who created us that we know what is best.

-We may be the mothers and fathers of our children, but God is our Father, and Father Knows Best.
+We may be the mothers and fathers of our children, but God is our Father, and Father always knows best.